 Web analytics is not a new concept for organizations.
 It has been a relevant topic for organizations since the mid-90s.
-Starting with usage patterns, organizations applied analytics to their business functions such as sales and marketing.
+Starting with usage patterns, organizations applied analytics and tracked key metrics in their business functions such as sales and marketing.
 However, modern web analytics tools have stronger capabilities now and they are regulated more stringently.

 What is web analytics?